Multimode optomechanical weighing of a single nanoparticle: Conclusions

 \section{Conclusions}

-In conclusion, we demonstrate that multimode weighting of individual nanoparticles can be achieved by an optomechanical sensor.
+In conclusion, we demonstrate that multimode weighing of individual nanoparticles can be achieved by an optomechanical sensor.
 This approach enables accessing multiple mechanical and optical informations in real-time, which may lead to the analysis of several physical properties of the analyte at once, beyond its mere mass.
 The quantitative modeling of our sensing experiments reveals that a fine control and understanding of every aspect is important, from the device physics and engineering to the analyte pre-treatment and guiding to the sensor.
 The current device, with a large capture area that approaches state-of-the-art focusing capabilities for Electro-Spray Ionization methods, is well suited for future investigation of biological particles.
 This is notably the case of a large range of viruses with masses in the tens of MDa range, which could be adressed by such multiphysics approach.

 \begin{suppinfo} Measurements of the frequency Allan variance of four mechanical modes, for a simultaneous all-optical actuation/detection, can be found in the Supporting Information.
-Examples of video frames acquired by the fast camera during a nanoparticle landing event, and of SEM figures of silica and latex nanoparticles deposited on the optomechanical resonator, are also shown. \end{suppinfo}
+Examples of video frames acquired by the fast camera during a nanoparticle landing event, and of SEM figures of silica and latex nanoparticles deposited on the optomechanical resonator, are also shown.
+Eventually, we discuss the regime of mechanical coupling between the nanoparticle and the disk. \end{suppinfo}

 \begin{acknowledgement} The authors acknowledge support from the European Commission through the VIRUSCAN (731868) FET-open and NOMLI (770933) ERC projects, and from the Agence Nationale de la Recherche through the QuaSeRT Quantera project.
 They also thank Dimitris Papanastasiou, S{\'{e}}bastien Hentz, Adrien Daerr, Christophe Masselon and the Bionanomechanics team of IMN-CSIC for discussions. \end{acknowledgement}